1. Preheat the oven to 200°C / Gas Mark 6. Line a 35cmx23cm Swiss roll tin with lightly greased baking parchment.

 6. Cooks Tip: For that extra wow factor decorate with chocolate holly leaves and delicious crystallised fresh cranberries.
 For the holly leaves paint melted chocolate onto the back of clean holly or bay leaves, allow to set in the fridge, repeat with another layer of chocolate and set again.
 Carefully peel off.
 To make crystallised cranberries, soak fresh uncooked cranberries in a sugar syrup, roll in caster sugar and allow to dry for a few hours.

 7. To freeze: Place the filled and rolled roulade on a suitable platter, open freeze overnight then wrap in a double layer of foil.
-Allow to defrost slowly for several hours.
+Allow defrosting slowly for several hours.